 Winthrop has a word of warning.
 “Bringing a claim and winning a claim are two different things,” he said.
 “Not only you have lost your job, but you also need to start a legal proceeding, and that takes time.
-Also, the reparation for unfair dismissal is capped to 52 weeks gross salary.
+Also, the reparation for unfair dismissal is capped at 52 weeks gross salary.
 Many employees whose rights might have been breached might opt not to do anything for purely practical reasons.”

 Contact the Information Commissioner’s Office